babylonhealth/ios-playbook/Interview/AutomationExercise.md

 - Make any improvements you feel are appropriate to the following and clearly stating why:
  - Update the test framework
- - Update the application to improve testing
+ - Application, to improve testability and test coverage.

 # Outcome